KDE/kde-builder/doc/chapter_04/conf-options-table.md

 Although this option is intended to support Qt modules, you can use it for your any module in the same way that `num-cores` is used.

-If kdesrc-build cannot detect available memory then this value will be set to 2.
+If kde-builder cannot detect available memory then this value will be set to 2.

 Related command-line option: --num-cores-low-mem \<value\>